-Beta Gamma Sigma is a national honor society for students majoring in Business.
+Beta Gamma Sigma is a national honor society for students who are majoring in Business.
 Undergraduate business students are elected on the basis of scholarship.
 Election to Beta Gamma Sigma is the highest scholastic honor an undergraduate or graduate business major can be awarded.

-Student organizations associated with the David Nazarian College of Business and Economics include the Accounting Association, ALPFA, Alpha Kappa Psi, American Marketing Association, American Society for Quality, APICS, Beta Alpha Psi, Business Honors Association, Delta Sigma Pi, Latino Business Association, Leaders in Alliance, Management Association CSUN, Management Information Systems Association, Master of Business Alumni Association, National Society of Leadership and Success, Pre-Law Association, Student Entrepreneurial Collaborative, and Student Finance Association.
+Student organizations associated with the David Nazarian College of Business and Economics include the Accounting Association, ALPFA, Alpha Kappa Psi, American Marketing Association, American Society for Quality, APICS, Beta Alpha Psi, Business Honors Association, Delta Sigma Pi, Latino Business Association, Leaders in Alliance, Management Association CSUN, Management Information Systems Association, Master of Business Alumni Association, National Society of Leadership and Success, Pre-Law Association, Student Entrepreneurial Collaborative and Student Finance Association.

 Core Values and Ethics